- Primeros pasos

 - ZoomInfo

-This feature is designed for organizations with centralized credential management requirements or strict security and compliance policies.
+This feature is designed for organizations with centralized configuration management requirements, or with strict security and compliance policies around credential handling.

 Cómo funciona

-When a connection uses a credential asset, Integration Service calls the Orchestrator credential asset, which in turn retrieves the secret from the linked external vault.
+When a connection uses a Credential asset, Integration Service calls Orchestrator, which retrieves the secret from the linked external vault.
 The resolved value is cached in memory (encrypted) for one hour to reduce repeated vault API calls.

-This feature applies to secret-type fields on the connection screen (such as passwords, API keys, and client secrets).
+The asset types shown in the picker depend on the field.
+Secret fields such as Password, API Key, and Client Secret show only Credential assets.
+Other supported fields show Text, Bool, and Integer assets.
+Drop-down fields do not show the picker.
 OAuth 2.0 access and refresh tokens are still stored in Integration Service after the initial authorization flow, because the OAuth protocol requires more than a client secret to authenticate.
 You can use a credential asset for the client secret field in BYOA (Bring your own OAuth 2.0 app) authentication types, but not for the resulting OAuth tokens.

 Requisitos previos